 Story Hour occurs every Tuesday and consists of thematic activities including storytelling, songs, games and arts/crafts.
 At the end of each story hour, each child chooses a book to keep for his/her library.
 Annually, LLF provides books to Chapman and other local facilities through their book granting program, supplied by LLF’s Summer Book Drive.

-Adopt-A-Floor Holtz Children’s Hospital at Jackson Memorial
+Adopt-A-Floor at Holtz Children’s Hospital

 The Adopt-A-Floor (A-A-F) program involves volunteers adopting one or several of the hospital’s patient units; working with children living with a variety of chronic illnesses such as Cancer, Sickle Cell, and solid organ transplant.
 The group plans events 2-3 times a month, based on the needs of the children’s unit.
 Little Lighthouse volunteers work directly with the patients by playing games, reading and engaging with them in arts and crafts projects.